-By clicking the right mouse button on a selected variable and choosing the Calculator command, you will obtain a pop-up numeric keypad allowing you to set a precise value.
+Right-click on a selected variable and choosing the Calculator command, you will obtain a pop-up numeric keypad allowing you to set a precise value.

 Each channel has a check box allowing you to turn that channel on or off, and a set of controls allowing you to change the vertical scaling or offset.
 Only channels that are on are shown in matching colors.